gvwilson/sensibleadventures/cloudherd/new.md

 were turning blue.

 They raced along the glacier.
-The mountains rose on either side of them like Marandine's ancient walls.
+The mountains rose on either side of them like Stale's ancient walls.
 There were no flowers, nothing green, not even any of the gray-brown lichens the cloudherds called "belly scrapings".
 It was like the first day of the world, or the last, with nothing around but jagged rocks and glaciers glistening like newly-made gems in the sun.

 Suddenly Kulbinder stiffened and hissed, "What is that?"